Teodoro Obiang Nguema Mbasogo: Wealth

 The U.S. Justice Department has alleged that Obiang's son also extorted funds from lumber and construction companies by inflating contractor payments by as much as 500%, then funnelled the funds into a private accounts for his own use.
 Obiang and his cabinet have defended Kiki, as his son is known.
 Lawyers uphold his innocence in both US and French courts, saying he received the funds legally though legitimate business enterprises.

 Shortly after the emergence of these allegations, Obiang named his son Equatorial Guinea's deputy permanent delegate to UNESCO, possibly giving him diplomatic immunity from prosecution.
 Obiang has created an independent audit task force to review the expenditures and financials of public figures in the government, screen for corruption, and increase financial transparency.
 The head of this task force, however, was appointed by Obiang himself.

+Obiang owns two mansions in the United States, one in Los Angeles and the other in Washington, D.C.
+He usually goes there for meetings and when he is not in residence there is a caretaker.

 Finances

-Obiang had a close relationship with the Washington DC-based Riggs Bank.
+Obiang had a close relationship with the Washington DC–based Riggs Bank.
 He is said to have been welcomed by top Riggs officials, who held a luncheon in his honor.
 Publicity regarding this relationship would later contribute to the downfall of Riggs.

 On 10 November 2010, the Supreme Court of France ruled that a complaint filed by Transparency International in France on 2 December 2008 was admissible to the court system there.
 The decision allowed the appointment of an investigating judge and a judicial inquiry into claims that Obiang used state funds to purchase private property in France.

 A 2010 article published in Forbes magazine suggested that Obiang gathered roughly $700 million of the country's wealth in US bank accounts.

 Personal life

+On December 12, 1968, Obiang married Constancia Mangue Nsue Okomo (born August 20, 1951).

-Obiang reportedly favours his son Teodoro Nguema to succeed him.
+In 2006, it was reported that Obiang favoured his son Teodoro Nguema to succeed him.

+He is the grandfather of Pedro Obiang.